xaxxon/v8toolkit/README.md

 # v8-class-wrapper
-Utilities for automatically wrapping c++ classes for use in javascript with the V8 Javascript engine
+Utilities for automatically wrapping c++ classes for use in javascript with the V8 Javascript engine - compatible with V8 v4.9.0.0 (i.e. not the original API that cvv8 (a much better library for doing this, but it doesn't work on the current V8 API)

 ```
 class MyClass {